Peterborough College: Today

 Peterborough College currently admits around 3,500 full-time and 12,000 part-time students, encompassing the widest range of courses in the Greater Peterborough area.
 The first undergraduate programme, offered in conjunction with De Montfort University, was introduced in 1993.

-The College offers a range of qualifications including GCSEs, Ordinary and Higher National Diplomas, undergraduate and postgraduate degrees, City & Guilds, NVQs and professional qualifications.
-The College also offers courses for international students, including IELTS English language proficiency testing.
+The college offers a range of qualifications including GCSEs, Ordinary and Higher National Diplomas, undergraduate and postgraduate degrees, City & Guilds, NVQs and professional qualifications.
+The college also offers courses for international students, including IELTS English language proficiency testing.

 Computing courses for those trying to get back into employment or wishing to update skills, together with a range of literacy and numeracy classes, were previously run from the Corn Exchange in the city centre.
-The College now provides similar courses at the City Learning Centre.
+The college now provides similar courses at the City Learning Centre.
 The Media Centre also moved from Hightrees, adjacent to the main site on Eastfield Road, to purpose-built premises on Broadway with industry standard facilities.

 In 2006, Peterborough Regional College began talks with Anglia Ruskin University on developing a new university campus for the city.
 The college and the university then created a new joint venture company to build a new higher education centre.
 The joint venture company, limited by guarantee, was managed by an equal number of directors from both partner institutions who were responsible for the academic and operational running of the centre.
 University Centre Peterborough opened in 2009 and houses most of the higher education provision previously offered by the college.

 The joint venture company was dissolved in 2020, and University Centre Peterborough became a wholly owned subsidiary of Inspire Education Group.
 Anglia Ruskin University continues to accredit undergraduate degree courses at the Peterborough campus.

-Alumni

-Notable people educated at Peterborough College include: